thisrod/pyfield/README.md

 	line = plane[0,:]

 This can then be transformed like any other grid.

+No degenerate grid can be constructed using `Grid.from_axes`.
+There is no way to infer a reasonable step from an axis with a single point, and this is required even in degenerate grids.
+However, `Grid.delta(x, h)` constructs a 1D delta grid at coordinate x with step h.

 A grid with rank less than its dimension is constructed by supplying `None` as a subscript.